Join us for Café Scientifique

 Café Sci is THE place in Pittsburgh where anyone interested in science can get together in a virtual setting to discuss today’s science issues with experts, and best of all… you can ask your own questions!
 After a brief talk by our monthly guest speaker, the evening is dedicated to a question-and-answer session.

+You have the choice to attend Café Sci in person or online.
 The event is FREE to attend, but preregistration is required !
 Carnegie Science Center would like to continue to offer programs like Café Sci, Women in STEM, and others.
 Please consider making a donation when you register.
-Once you sign up, you’ll get an email confirmation with instructions on how to enter the event.
-Have a question for Alex?
+Once you sign up, you’ll get an email confirmation.
+Have a question for Dr. Larson?
 You’ll be able to type your questions in the Q&A section during the presentation!

 We want to hear from you!